Since paper and wood both come from trees and paper is recyclable, one might think that wood is also recyclable.

 When you hire someone to do woodworking, it should be their responsibility to remove the lumber, wood debris, and other waste materials after the job are done.

 Still, the wood won’t be considered commercial if you do the job without any hired workers.

 In cases like this, you can put the waste materials out with your usual garbage to allow it to be collected.
-You can also make an appointment for pickup for larger items.
+You can also make an appointment for the pickup of larger items.

 Is recycled timber good to buy?

 Recycled timber can be a good choice for furniture, flooring, and other wood products.